Home #Hwoodtimes CHASING CHASING AMY: A Young Filmmaker’s Obsession with Kevin Smith’s Film

 Check out our exclusive interview:

-Sav Rodgers in cafe from film
+Sav Rodgers in a cafe from the film

 The life of young filmmaker Sav Rodgers and the impact that Chasing Amy had on him serve as the real backbone of this documentary.
 The journey that Rodgers takes audiences on is more important and relevant than the discussion of the 1997 film.
 Rodgers must confront so many things about himself, and about the film that helped save his life as a youngster growing up in Kansas and not knowing anything about “queer” people.
 The film follows a fairly direct narrative mode through the events of several years in the life of Sav Rodgers.
 It starts out with Rodgers speaking about how a simple 2019 Ted Talk led to the film’s creation and why he became a No. 1 fan of the 1997 Chasing Amy.
 While Rodgers’s film begins as a celebration of the place Chasing Amy held for him as a young man, it evolves into something far more complex that grapples with the underlying heartbreak of Chasing Amy’s development, its influence on Rodgers’ gender transition, and his changing relationship to the film and Kevin Smith.